bishalis-dev/bishalis-dev/README.md

 <h2 align="left">Hi 👋!
 My name is Bishal</h2>
 I'm a Backend Developer specializing in Node.js with hands-on experience in designing scalable APIs, optimizing databases, and managing CI/CD pipelines.
-I’ve successfully built high-performance systems at A5 IT and Cashkr India, and I'm impressed by [Company Name]'s innovative projects.
+I’ve successfully built high-performance systems at A5 IT and Cashkr India.
 I’d love to connect and explore opportunities to contribute to your team.

 ###